PaulBratslavsky/strapi-bext-strapi-lifecycle-example/blog.md

   },
 ```

-This function registers a lifecycle subscriber in Strapi's database system to handle specific actions related to user creation and deletion.
+This function registers a lifecycle subscriber in Strapi's database system to handle specific user creation and deletion actions.

 **After a user is created (afterCreate):**

-- It checks if the fullName and bio fields are provided in the request.
+- It checks if the `fullName` and `bio` fields are provided in the request.
 - If missing, it assigns a generated username and a default bio.
 - It then creates a corresponding user profile using createUserProfile.

 **Before a user is deleted (beforeDelete):**

-- It retrieves the user ID about to be deleted.
+- It retrieves the user ID that is about to be deleted.
 - Calls deleteUserProfile to remove the associated profile.

 This setup ensures that every user has a profile upon creation and that their profile is deleted when the user is removed.